dandange8005/CU-Xerte-Themes/Docs/Customis Bootstrap template.md

 # Customise Bootstrap Template

-The LTA (Learning and Teaching Academy) Bootstrap template is a customised version of the default Xerte Bootstrap template.
+The LTA (Learning and Teaching Academy) Bootstrap theme is a customised version of the default Xerte Bootstrap template.
 It allows you create professional looking Xerte resources with a consistent look and feel.

 The template is based on the [Bootstrap v2.3.2 framework](https://getbootstrap.com/2.3.2/) and uses the Bootstrap CSS and JavaScript files to provide a responsive layout and a range of interactive components.